-If you have a business with an online component, chances are you're spending a lot of time in front of the computer.
+If you are an online business owner, chances are you're spending a lot of time in front of the computer.
 The internet is an amazing thing, as it has the ability to both simultaneously grow your business and wipe out hours of your day.

-In my work with new coaches + online entrepreneurs, I'm oftentimes asked what productivity tools I use to keep my business running smoothly, so today I am sharing what programs I personally use.
-I am not affiliated with any of them and am not getting paid to pimp their programs (yet).
+In my work with new coaches + online entrepreneurs, I'm oftentimes asked what productivity tools I use to keep my business running smoothly.
+Below is a list of the platforms and services I personally use to run my business.

 Back in the day when I had a travel blog, I used Blogger.
-As I transitioned into Life + Marketing Coaching and wanted a more legitimate looking website, I switched over to Squarespace.
-You can sign up for a trial period to peek through templates and to see how you like the platform.
+As I transitioned into Business + Marketing Coaching and wanted a more legitimate looking website, I switched over to Squarespace.
+You can sign up for a 10-day trial period to peek through templates and to see how you like the platform.
 This the program I recommend to all of my clients as it's simple, easy to use, their customer service is phenomenal and I can help them when they get stuck.

 Squarespace has a variety of templates and very helpful customer service if you need support.
 I set up my website left-handed when my dominant hand and wrist were shattered and in a sling and I was on HEAVY painkillers.
 So if I can create a website one-handed and high as a kite, you can set it up sober!!